9999years/PS-Link-Executables/readme.md

 in a directory or directories matching `$PATHEXT`, so that your `$PATH` doesn’t grow obscenely large.

+It can also make symbolic links instead of `.bat`s, which is basically unambiguously better (if you have admin privileges!) but also means you can’t call the folder with all the links “the bat cave,” which unambiguously sucks.

 ## How to Use It

     $env:PATH.Split(";") | Link-Executables